30 Something Shingle Gal

 I ignored it thinking perhaps I had been bitten, and some bug had a field day, or it was a long forgotten case of Bacne from my teens.
 Perhaps my hormones are off?
 Or maybe it's a heat rash?

 After another day the rash became more red and apparent, itchy and uncomfortable.
 So I called the doctor and they got me in immediately.
 The diagnosis?
 Shingles!
-Myself being 33 years old, how is this possible?
+Myself being in my thirties, how is this possible?

 The doctor simply said that the virus had reactivated itself.
 Anyone who has had Chicken pox is susceptible to shingles, we really do not know what causes it.
 It is said any type of stress on the body can cause this virus to activate itself.
 I would leave a picture of my shingles for you; however, it's quite unsightly.
 You can google shingles and the different stages and see pictures if you are curious.
 There are four different stages of severity, luckily mine is the first stage.